Ghee in Ayurveda: Benefits, Uses & How to Make It

 - Minor burns and wounds (its cooling nature may soothe)

-- Dry, cracked skin (particularly lips and heels)
+- Dry, cracked skin (especially lips and heels)

 - The soles of the feet at night (traditionally believed to promote sleep)